abhiishekporwal/QueryHandler/README.md

 ### Approach:

 This application is based on Flask server and open-sourced in-memory data structure Redis to store every unique query say 'q1', 'q2' etc. in hash as a key along with their response and use time.sleep() to hold the query response.
-While holding, many queries will come and they will wait until the sleep time over.
+While holding, many queries will come and they will wait untill current query is processed.

 To setup above environment, activate a virtual environment: